unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/introduction/whats-new/2.0/engine.md

 nature and will provide you production ready performance when we leverage non-blocking NIO.
 This is working in the Restlet Incubator but is only planned for the next 2.1 version.
-For now, you should mainly use these connectors for development purpose and [configure connectors](/learn/guide/2.0#/13-restlet/27-restlet/325-restlet/37-restlet.html "Connectors")such as Jetty and Apache HTTP Client when deploying to production.
+For now, you should mainly use these connectors for development purpose and [configure connectors](../../../core/base/connectors "Connectors") such as Jetty and Apache HTTP Client when deploying to production.

 Internal JAR and ZIP clients